makpia/makr_neat/readme.md

 # makr_neat

-a rust version of mak_neat no id version
+a rust implementation of a NEAT algorithm variant